aditya739/AI-Powered-Amount-Detection-in-Medical-Documents_backend/README.md

 ## Problem Statement

 Design a service that extracts financial amounts from medical bills or receipts (typed or scanned, possibly crumpled or partially visible).
-The system handles OCR errors, digit corrections, classification by context, and produces final structured JSON with provenance.
+The system uses regex-based pattern matching, systematic OCR error correction, rule-based classification by context, and produces structured JSON with provenance tracking.

 ## Project Flow